FreedomIntelligence/ChatZoo/README.md

+# A Zoo for Chat Data for Training LLM

+- Human-bot conversation: e.g. ShareGPT
+- Bot-bot conversation: e.g. UltraChat
+- human-human conversation: see everewhere

-# Multilingual ShareGPT
+## Multilingual ShareGPT
-Translated ShareGPT  using ChatGPT.
+###  Translated ShareGPT  using ChatGPT.

-## Introduction

 ShareGPT is a collection of chat logs between real users and the AI model ChatGPT.
 What sets this dataset apart is the fact that these interactions have been selected by users themselves, which generally implies a higher level of quality and relevance.
 This corpus played a key role in the success of the well-known Vicuna model, as it allowed for the training of large-scale pre-trained language models capable of engaging in smooth multi-turn conversations.